Nyaya: Further Developments and Synthesis

 In addition to Dharmakīrti and Nāgārjuna, Buddhist thinkers like Vasubandhu and Śāntideva also utilized Nyāya-derived logic in their writings.
 Vasubandhu's work in the Abhidharma tradition integrated Nyāya’s inference and perception frameworks to argue for emptiness and the illusion of permanence in all things.

 Moreover, Tibetan Buddhist scholars like Chandrakirti and Jamyang Zhépa further developed these ideas, showing that the dialogue between Nyāya and Buddhism was not a one-way flow but rather an ongoing intellectual exchange that continued across centuries and geographical regions.

 Commentaries on the Nyaya-Sutra

 Numerous commentaries have been written on Nyāya-Sutra since its composition.
-Some of these commentaries are available on www.archive.org for reference.
 A few of the commentaries are mentioned below: